- Smartphone app for water quality through Swim Guide. Explanation in blog post.

 The next Georgia water quality testing training will be:

-Well, it was going to be in May, but the coronavirus pandemic derailed it.
+It was going to be in May, but the coronavirus pandemic derailed it.

 Be sure to fill out the google form above so we will know how many.
 Be ready to test regularly after you get trained.

 Anybody can take the training, which is free.
 But to test for WWALS requires being a WWALS member.